 A pocket knife, flashlights with extra batteries, waterproof matches/lighter, some navigation tools (especially if you’re heading deep into the woods), biodegradable toilet paper!
 Lastly, don’t forget to carry the necessary permits and ID cards and some cash.

-Since you’ll be exposed to long period of sunlight, having a UV protection comes in handy.
+Since you’ll be exposed to a long period of sunlight, having a UV protection comes in handy.

 Carry a water bottle and fill it up with clean sources of water whenever possible.
-A great tip would be to fill up your bottle with hot water, if feasible – this can also act as a great heating bottle in the freezing temperatures at night.
+A great tip would be to fill up your bottle with hot water, if feasible – this can also act as an excellent heating bottle in the freezing temperatures at night.
 Necessity is the mother of invention, am I right?

 Inform your family of your itinerary

 Inform your family/ friends of your itinerary before you head out and ensure they’re aware of a lack of connectivity.
 It is natural for the loved ones to worry when you’re not around and are not reachable, so ensure that you make them feel comfortable about your adventures.

 It is one thing to be an adventurous soul, but you shouldn’t unnecessarily trouble your loved ones.
 They’ll worry regardless, but the least you could do is ease their tensions a bit!